TycheSoftwares/order-delivery-date-for-woocommerce/order-delivery-date-for-woocommerce/readme.txt

 3. Delivery Date will be displayed on the Orders page in a new column titled "Delivery Date".

 == Changelog ==

+= 2.2 =
+* The Delivery Date field label, field placeholder text and the field note text in Order Delivery Date -> Appearance can now be translated with WPML plugin.
+* Until now, only admin user was able to access the Order Delivery Date settings page.
+From this update, users with the role 'Shop manager' will be able to access and edit the Order Delivery Date settings.
+* The calendar was not appearing on the checkout page when clicked on the Delivery Date field on the checkout page.
+This issue is specific to the 'Stockholm' theme.
+This is fixed now.

 = 2.1 =
 * The jQuery Calendar on the checkout page will now appear with a Flat Design.
 The CSS file for the Flat Design is used from the WP Datepicker Styling plugin on Github: https://github.com/stuttter/wp-datepicker-styling